joouha/euporie/docs/pages/configuration.rst

 :description: The background pattern to use

-   The background pattern to use when the notebook is narrower than the availble width.
+   The background pattern to use when the notebook is narrower than the available width.
 Zero mean no pattern is used.

 .. option:: background_character